 After the first few workers emerge, a yellow jacket nest expands rapidly.
 It can reach 5000 workers quickly.
 At this time, there are several queens in the nest.
 The yellow jackets make reproductive cells that result in new queens and males.
 Queens accumulate fat reserves that will help them overwinter.
 In autumn, the males mate with the new queens.
 The males then die while the newly fertilized queens seek out places to overwinter.

-A Final Word – Can Honey Bees Fight Yellow Jackets?
+Conclusion – Can Honey Bees Fight Yellow Jackets?